tomjaguarpaw/H2/posts/io-transformer.markdown

     newtype IOT m a = IOT { runIOT :: ReaderT (Morph m IO) IO a }

-Using `ReaderT` here is just a convenience that means we automatically get a `Monad` for free.
+Using `ReaderT` here is just a convenience that means we automatically get a `Monad` instance cheaply.
 It doesn't play a role of any substance.

     instance Monad (IOT m) where
       return = IOT . return